vtex-apps/iframe/docs/README.md

 ![image](https://user-images.githubusercontent.com/18701182/67055752-abcb0500-f11f-11e9-8c24-50234214d474.png)

-An app that makes it possible to render external iframes on
+An app that makes it possible to render external iframes on a store

 ## Configuration